cjacker/wl-find-cursor/README.md

 # Usage

-Run `wl-find-cursor` directly, it will draw an animation (a rectangle) at mouse cursor and exit.
+Run `wl-find-cursor` directly, it will draw an animation (a growing square) at the position of mouse cursor and exit.
 The duration is 1 second by default.
 It should be enough to locate the mouse cursor.
 Moving mouse will quit the animation immediatly.

 If you only want to obtain the mouse coordinates, use `wl-find-cursor -p` to skip the animation.